-Acu-Rite Companies Inc. readouts are application-specific systems for the manual machine tool industry.
+ACU-RITE readouts are systems for the manual machine tool industry.
 The primary benefit is saving time and increased productivity.
 The addition of a readout system on any machine allows for reduced scrap due to the elimination of measuring inaccuracies.
-Machine operators are relieved of tedious setup, positioning and checking operations so more time is spent machining.
-Training is easier and faster, elevating less-experienced operators to obtain optimum production levels in a shorter time.
-The return on investment (ROI) on savings averages less than 30 days.
+Machine operators are relieved of tedious setup, positioning, and